LanJian/prnotify/README.md

   "is:open is:pr label:example-label"
 ]

 # (Optional) List of comment patterns to exclude.
+Each pattern is parsed as a
-If a comment matches any of
+# regular expression.If a comment matches any of the patterns, it will be
-# the patterns, it will be ignored and not trigger a notification.
+# ignored and not trigger a notification.
 #
 # Default: []
 exclude_comment_patterns = [